Invictus108/Robotics-Progressive-Web-App/README.md

 All additions to forms beside the personal todo must go through admin approval

-Personalizing the app is simple and only requires a few steps:
-Change the name Ridgebots in the layout.html file located in the templates folder to your team name Add a fun photo or team logo to the index page
+Personalizing the app is simple and only requires a few steps Change the name Ridgebots in the layout.html file located in the templates folder to your team name Add a fun photo or team logo to the index page
 Login to the defult admin account with admin as both password and username and change the password